emmanueletti/flutter_meal_app/README.md

 # flutter_meal_app

-A Flutter project to practise navigation and working with multiple screens in Flutter
+A Flutter project to practice navigation and working with multiple screens in Flutter